MathPhysSim/FERMI_RL_Paper/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4271581.svg)](https://doi.org/10.5281/zenodo.4271581)

+## The included scripts:
+1. To run the NAF2 as used in the paper on the pendulum run: run_naf2.py

 ## These are the results of RL tests @FERMI-FEL
 The problem has four degrees of freedom in state and action space.
 A schematic overview: